MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 |![The Chat button.](media/calling-teams-chat-button.JPG)|Open a chat window to send text messages.|
 |![The Participants button.](media/calling-teams-participants-button.JPG)|See current participants, or add more.|

 To use additional features, select the **More info** […] button.
 For example, select **Blur my background** if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
-When you're on a group call or meeting with a Dynamics 365 Guides user, the **More** […] button will also provide the option to record the call.
+If you want to record the meeting, you can access the **Record** command here.

 ## Receive a call in Teams mobile from a Dynamics 365 Guides user

 > [!NOTE]
-> At this time, you can't call a Dynamics 365 Guides from Teams mobile.
+> At this time, you can't call a Dynamics 365 Guides user from Teams mobile.
 You must initiate the call from Dynamics 365 Guides.

-Use the call controls at the bottom of the screen in Teams mobile.
-The following table describes the call controls buttons.
+Use the call controls at the bottom of the screen in Teams mobile for the following actions.

 |Button|Description|
 |------------|----------------------------------------------|